 Sea Time Cruises

-The Crew Bureau Secretary has planned several Sea Time cruises for 2016.
-Most but not all of these are coastal passages starting and finishing at Mercury Yacht Harbour on the Hamble.
-These cruises are suitable for beginners and are an excellent opportunity for members to put into practice skills learned on Competent Crew and Day Skipper Courses.
+Sea Time is a term used by CSD to refer generically to cruising events each year which are suitable for beginners, competent crew and aspiring skippers.
+Sea Time Cruises are skippered by Approved Skippers who are nominated by the committee.
+The itinerary is typically determined by the skipper taking account of prevailing weather and the experience of the crew.
+Most but not all Sea Time cruises are coastal passages starting and finishing at Mercury Yacht Harbour on the Hamble.
+These cruises are an ideal opportunity for members to put into practice skills learned on Competent Crew and Day Skipper Courses.
 The number of berths is limited so if you are interested in taking part in Sea Time then please contact Susie Welch at the Crew Bureau on firstname.lastname@example.org

 A variety of training courses are on the Sailing programme for the autumn: